A stochastic partial differential equation model for limit order book dynamics: Dynamics in absolute price coordinates

 \begin{df} A $\sD$-valued stochastic process $(u_t)_{t\geq 0}$ is called a solution of~\eqref{eq:SPDEdistr} \emph{in the sense of distributions} with initial condition $u_0$ if for $t\in (0,\infty)$ and $\phi \in C^\infty_0$ holds almost surely. \end{df}

-The following change of variable formula is a special case of a result by Krylov \cite[Theorem 1.1]{krylovItoWentzell}: \begin{thm}[Generalized Ito-Wentzell formula] Let $(u_t)_{t\geq 0}$ be a solution of ~\eqref{eq:SPDEdistr} in the sense of distributions and let $(x_t)_{t\geq 0}$ be a locally integrable process with representation
+The following change of variable formula is a special case of a result by Krylov \cite[Theorem 1.1]{krylovItoWentzell}: \begin{thm}[Generalized It\^{o}-Wentzell formula] Let $(u_t)_{t\geq 0}$ be a solution of ~\eqref{eq:SPDEdistr} in the sense of distributions and let $(x_t)_{t\geq 0}$ be a locally integrable process with representation

 where $(\mu_t)_{t\geq 0}$ and $(\sigma^k_t, k=1..N)_{t\geq 0}$ are real-valued predictable processes.
 Define the $\sD$-valued process $(v_t)_{t\geq 0}$ by $v_t(x) := u_t(x+x_t)$, for $x\in \R$, $t\in [0,\infty)$.
 Then $(v_t)_{t\geq 0}$ is a solution of